The Safest High-Yield Dividend in the World

 “Midstream” refers to the fact that the company does not produce oil and gas but stores and transports them to the places where they will be refined.
 It owns several of the colossal oil and gas pipelines that carry the lifeblood of the modern world.

-As the U.S. economy bounces back, more oil and gas will flow through the company’s pipelines and the prices of those commodities will rise as well.
+As the U.S. economy bounces back, more oil and gas will flow through the company’s pipelines, and the prices of those commodities will rise as well.

-And while Enterprise Products Partners doesn’t sell oil and gas, oil and gas prices affect the company’s stock and the stocks of most master limited partnerships (MLPs).
+And while Enterprise Products Partners doesn’t sell oil and gas, oil and gas prices do affect the company’s stock and the stocks of most master limited partnerships (MLPs).

 Return of capital is not taxed as income.
 Instead, it lowers your cost basis and increases your capital gains when you sell the stock.